JehanInspired/interviewjava/readme.md

 ## Current

-For this interview perform a candidate must remote control and complete the following tasks:
+For this interview perform a candidate must complete the following tasks:

+* Fork the repo
 * Estimations on Test_Cases_Estimations.xlsx
 * 1 of the Easy Challenges
 * 1 of the Harder Challenges